(888) 340-0089

 At this stage, check your state's requirements for charitable solicitation or fundraising registration.
 Many states require nonprofits to register before accepting donations or hosting fundraisers.
 You may also need local business licenses or sales tax exemptions, depending on your activities.

-Each year, most nonprofits are required to file IRS Form 990, which reports their income, expenditures, and mission activities.
-Filing Form 990 on time is essential for keeping your 501(c)(3) status and maintaining public trust.
+Each year, most nonprofits are required to file IRS Form 990, which reports income, expenditures, and mission activities.
+Filing Form 990 on time is essential for maintaining your 501(c)(3) status and staying compliant with federal nonprofit laws.
+Even with tax-exempt status, nonprofits may still have certain tax responsibilities.
+Our guide Do Nonprofits Pay Taxes? explains which taxes can apply and how nonprofits stay compliant.

 Ginger Petrus